neuhausler/CloudProxy/README.md

 # CloudProxy

-CloudProxy serves as a very simple Reverse Proxy forwarding requests to Tomcat and CouchDB.
+CloudProxy serves as a very simple Reverse Proxy listening on port 80 (http).
+It is forwarding requests to Tomcat, CouchDB and potentially other internal services.

-Using CloudProxy makes Tomcat and CouchDB and potential other internal services accessible via port 80 (http).
+Some use-cases:
-Can be used to make services running on Amazon EC2 accessible for applications running on Google AppEngine, which restricts outside calls to port 80.
+* Make services running on Amazon EC2 accessible for applications running on Google AppEngine.
+Google restricts outside requests to only port 80.
+* Single, "managed" entry point to services running in EC2.

 ## Development